yaoandy107/TimetableUI/README.md

 ```
 ### Customize Course Info
-By default, CourseInfo have two basis parameters which are name and times, so you don't have to implement by yourself.
+By default, CourseInfo have two basic parameters: name and times, you don't have to implement by yourself.

-If you want to have more info in CourseInfo, you can extends CourseInfo in our library and add some parameter yourself.
+If you want to contain more info in CourseInfo, you can extends CourseInfo from our library and add some parameter yourself.
 ```java
 public class CustomCourseInfo extends CourseInfo {
     private String loaction;